Home V/S Chainlink vs Polygon: Pros, Cons, and Future Prospects

 Chainlink is primarily an oracle network, which means its main function is not to process transactions but to provide reliable, real-world data to smart contracts on various blockchains.
 As such, it doesn’t face the same scalability issues as traditional blockchain networks.
 However, the speed at which Chainlink can deliver data to smart contracts is crucial.
 Chainlink has worked on optimizing the efficiency of its data feeds to ensure minimal latency.

-Polygon (formerly Matic Network) was created to address Ethereum’s scalability problems.
+Polygon was created to address Ethereum’s scalability problems.
 It offers a multi-chain system, providing Layer 2 scaling solutions that improve transaction speeds and reduce costs.
-Polygon’s architecture can handle up to 65,000 transactions per second on a single sidechain, making it significantly faster and more scalable than Ethereum itself.

 Consensus Mechanism